 Why is this important?

 Reducing reoffending has become increasingly important given the growing numbers of offenders leaving prison.
 A small group of persistent offenders, many of whom have multiple and complex needs, are responsible for the majority of serious crimes in NSW.
-These offenders will be the focus of a refreshed strategy aimed at breaking the cycle of reoffending and offending more broadly.
+These offenders are the focus of a refreshed strategy aimed at breaking the cycle of reoffending and offending more broadly.

 Achieving this 5% reduction in reoffending for those who have been to prison will help break the cycle of reoffending, with fewer individuals committing serious crimes such as sexual assault, drug dealing and burglary.